telerik/ajax-docs/controls/numerictextbox/client-side-programming/overview.md

 ## Changing the appearance style of RadInput controls on the client

 Because the **RadInput** controls have their own style mechanism, you can change some of the appearance styles so that they are preserved when the control state is changed (i.e. when it is focused, hovered etc.).
-Below is a sample of how to change the **EnabledStyle** of a **RadTextBox** instance using the **OnLoad** client-side event hander.
+Below is a sample of how to change the **EnabledStyle** of a **RadNumericTextBox** instance using the **OnLoad** client-side event hander.

 ````ASPNET
 <script type="text/javascript">